 The annual depreciation charge depends primarily on the estimated lives of each type of asset and, in certain circumstances, estimates of residual values.
-The directors regularly review these useful lives and change them if necessary to reflect current conditions.
+The directors regularly review these useful lives and charge them if necessary to reflect current conditions.
 In determining these useful lives management consider technological change, patterns of consumption, physical condition and expected economic utilisation of the assets.
 Changes in the useful lives can have a significant impact on the depreciation charge for the financial year.
-The net book value of tangible fixed assets subject to depreciation at the year end was €2,319,049 (2020: €2,371,045).
+The net book value of tangible fixed assets subject to depreciation at the year end was \notin 2,198,943 (2021: \notin 2,319,049).